 5.If you leave the business, keep a copy of the evidence which shows that you took safety seriously.

 When you retire or move on, do not rely on your former employer to preserve your “defence case”.
 There is no time limitation on criminal prosecution for breach of health and safety duties: chickens may come home to rest decades after your last involvement, as shown by the recent conviction of former Sheffield Wednesday club secretary and safety officer Graham Mackrell over the Hillsborough disaster.

-Written by Mark Scoggins, Solicitor Advocate, Fisher, Scoggins, Waters LLP.
-Should you wish to hear more from Mark, book your place today at The SHE Show South, Tuesday 2nd July 2019, DoubleTree by Hilton, MK Dons Stadium, Milton Keynes
+Written by Mark Scoggins, Solicitor Advocate, Fisher, Scoggins, Waters LLP. for The SHE Show South, Tuesday 2nd July 2019, DoubleTree by Hilton, MK Dons Stadium, Milton Keynes

 Please note, the views expressed by the original article author are theirs alone and do not necessarily represent those of Washingtondowling Associates Ltd or The SHE Show and therefore we take no responsibility for the content or accuracy of this post.